Stand more and sit less

 New studies suggest that people who spend most of their day sitting are at a 24 percent higher risk for colon and endometrial cancer than people who spend less time in a chair.
 Other research showed that people who spent more time in front of the TV had a 54 percent increased risk of colon cancer than those who watched less TV.
 Time to switch to a standing desk?
 If that’s not an option, get up and walk around for a few minutes at least once an hour.
-Try out these resolutions to make you stand at work.
+Here are the 29 things you think cause cancer but don’t.

 Broccoli is a cancer-preventing super food—one you should eat frequently.
 But take note: A study done in 2008 by Italian researchers found that steamed broccoli contains more glucosinolate (the healthy components of the vegetable) than boiled, fried, or microwaved broccoli.
 Nutrients leach into the cooking water instead of remaining in the vegetable, according to the Harvard Family Health Guide.